 Listening to others: being mindful of hearing other people’s points of view and not just putting your fingers in your ears and screaming when someone is saying something you don’t want to hear.
 The fact is, we don’t all agree and need to respect one another’s right to divergent opinions so we can get along in harmony.
 The side benefit is that sometimes you learn something and often learn to empathize with your fellow humans simply by being open to new words or experiences that might bear similar motivations to your own.

 Cleaning up: yourself, your home, your car, your desk,etc. Because dirt = germs and chaos and cleanliness = space to think, grow and thrive.
 Also – a clean “anything” is more welcoming than a dirty one – which means you will invite more humans in to your world that you can play with.
-If you can’t seem to create a clean tidy enviroment for yourself, you could always hire from a company like, Denver Concierge’s house cleaning service.
+If you can’t seem to create a clean tidy enviroment for yourself, you could always hire from a home cleaning company, Denver Concierge’s house cleaning service and if you need to clean all your house then you should use pressure washing learn more here.
 Then you just focus on your work and play!

 That being said – it is all a delicate balance.
 All work and no play makes any human a dull sack of flesh.
 But all play without accountability for one’s actions can lead to serious consequences.